lukehsiao/Xilinx_Readback_Verify/README.md

 Date:        	Tue Mar 10 11:49:16 2015
 Bits:        	31111456
 ```
 followed by the ASCII strings of 0s and 1s.
-Simply delete this header so that the first line is the start of the binary.
+Simply delete this header so that the first line is the start of the 0s and 1s.

 ## Usage
 To see the usage, run